isaack2808/ERC-721MintingCollectibles/README.md

 inside truffle directory type:

-truffle migrate --network rinkeby
+truffle migrate --network main

 If successful you will get a contract address.

+Put the contract address into https://etherscan.io/  It should show up there on the ethereum network for you to interact with.

-Put that into index.js inside mintcard directory.
+Also put the contract address into index.js inside mintcard directory.
 Make sure your server is started.

 Go to local host.
 Make sure your signed into metamask account and it was same account to deploy contrract.